vuejs/router/packages/docs/guide/advanced/typed-routes.md

     'home',
     // this is the path, it will appear in autocompletion '/',
+    // these are the raw params (what can be passed to router.push() and RouterLink's "to" prop)
-    // these are the raw params.
-In this case, there are no params allowed Record<never, never>,
+    // In this case, there are no params allowed Record<never, never>,
-    // these are the normalized params
+    // these are the normalized params (what you get from useRoute()) Record<never, never>,
-    Record<never, never>,
-    // this is a union of all children route names never
+    // this is a union of all children route names, in this case, there are none never
   >
-  // repeat for each route..
+  // repeat for each route...
   // Note you can name them whatever you want 'named-param': RouteRecordInfo<
     'named-param',
     '/:name',
-    { name: string | number }, // raw value
+    { name: string | number }, // Allows string or number
-    { name: string }, // normalized value
+    { name: string }, // but always returns a string from the URL 'named-param-edit'
-    'named-param-edit'
   >
   'named-param-edit': RouteRecordInfo<
     'named-param-edit',
     '/:name/edit',
-    { name: string | number }, // raw value
+    { name: string | number }, // we also include parent params
-    { name: string }, // normalized value
+    { name: string },
     never
   >
   'article-details': RouteRecordInfo<